Is Social Media a Government Experiment? How Being Shadow Banned is Creating ‘Digital Prisons’

 Social media was once seen as the great equalizer—a space where voices could be heard, movements could grow, and injustices could be exposed.
 But what if that freedom was an illusion?

-With the increasing prevalence of shadow banned content and algorithmic censorship, it’s clear that governments and tech giants are shaping what we see and say online.
-Instead of outright deleting content, platforms quietly bury certain voices, ensuring they reach fewer people.
+With the increasing prevalence of shadow banned users, content suppression, and algorithmic censorship, it’s clear that social media companies are shaping what we see and say online.
+Instead of outright deleting posts, platforms quietly limit certain types of content, ensuring that they reach fewer people.

-But who gets to decide what’s visible and what’s erased?
+But who gets to decide what stays visible and what gets erased?
 And why are certain political figures, celebrities, and activists mysteriously disappearing from the conversation?

 What is Shadow Banning?
 A Conspiracy or a Controlled Reality?

-Being shadow banned means your content is deliberately suppressed without warning—your posts don’t show up on feeds, your engagement drops and your audience stops seeing your updates.
+Being shadow banned means your content is deliberately suppressed without warning—your posts don’t show up on social media platforms, your engagement drops and your audience stops seeing your updates.

 While social media companies deny the practice, countless users—including activists, journalists, and even celebrities—have spoken out about being silenced when discussing controversial topics.